Hag-Zilla/Demo_FastAPI/README.md

 Please, download it to ./DB

 ### API start
-Enter the commande line below in your CLI :
+In your CLI, place you in the "train_DST_FastAPI_full" folder then enter the command line below :

     uvicorn main:api --reload